Bitwarden Review: Quick Expert Summary

 - USB 2FA with apps like YubiKey and FIDO.

 - Emergency access.

 - 1 GB encrypted storage.

-That said, Bitwarden Premium is a great password manager, not to mention that it’s way cheaper than competing brands.
-And you can try Bitwarden risk-free with a 30-day money back guarantee.
+That said, Bitwarden Premium is a great password manager, especially for the price.
+And you can try Bitwarden risk-free with a 30-day money-back guarantee.

 Bitwarden Families — Decent Family Plan

 Bitwarden Families includes all of the features in Bitwarden Premium, plus:

 - Unlimited password sharing between up to 6 users.

 - 1 GB storage for shared items.